 At the conclusion of an encounter, codes can be added to a CMS-1500 form to let Medicare know what quality actions were taken during a visit.
-RevolutionEHR facilitates participation in claims-based reporting through the Quality Alert on the coding screen within an encounter: See Example
+RevolutionEHR facilitates participation in claims-based reporting through Quality Alerts on the coding screen within an encounter: See Example

 The Quality Alert provides a number of, but not all, possible quality data codes for the patient based on conditions evaluated during that visit (as determined by the diagnoses appearing in Today’s Diagnoses).
 The provider can then check the appropriate measures, click “Add Selected” and the quality codes would appear in the encounter ready to be applied to the claim.
 The Quality Alert will provide codes pertaining to 7 quality measures for 2020:

 - POAG: Reduction of IOP ≥15% OR Documentation of a Plan of Care (Outcome measure)